DSgbemisola/Hands-on-Lab-Basics-of-SQL-SELECT-Statement/README.md

 # Task 4: Retrieve the fun facts and filming locations of all films.

-Solution: I lauched the "Query tool" tab, and typed the SQL statement to retrieve only the fun facts and location columns as follows:
+Solution: I retrieved the fun facts and location columns along with the film titles using the SQL statement below:
           SELECT title as film_title, funfacts as fun_facts, locations as filming_location FROM filmlocations;
 ![image](https://github.com/DSgbemisola/Hands-on-Lab-Basics-of-SQL-SELECT-Statement/assets/116846702/471b9d3e-b1c5-4bbf-9c8e-c0e5fc12b94b)

 # Task 5: Retrieve the names of all films released in the 20th century and before (release years before 2000 including 2000) that, along with filming locations and release years.

-Solution: I lauched the "Query tool" tab, and typed the SQL statement to retrieve the names of all films released in the 20th century and before (release years before 2000 including 2000) that, along with filming locations and release years as follows:
+Solution: I retrieved the names of all films released in the 20th century and before (release years before 2000 including 2000) that, along with filming locations and release years using the SQL statement below:
           SELECT title as film_title, locations as filming_location, releaseyear as year_of_release FROM filmlocatios
           WHERE releaseyear <= 2000;